FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-13-What-Is-The-Dark-Web?.md

 ### Let's Jump In The Deep End

 In order to better understand what the dark web is, we have to first understand what the web is.
+You right now are on the World Wide Web.
+This is the collection of resources or pages interlinked through the HTTP protocol that are accessible over the internet.
+The internet and WWW are NOT THE SAME THING.
+The internet was created almost 50 years ago by the military, whereas the world wide web wasn't invented until 1989 by Tim Berners-Lee.
+The best analogy for differentiating the internet and WWW is imagining a city.
+Think of all of various roads, pipes, etc. that are needed to sustain the infrastructure of the city.
+This is the internet.
+Now imagine all of the different storefronts, businesses, etc. where people can visit.
+This is the WWW.
+You used a "road" on internet to get you to this "storefront," which is this website.